foundations from the Foundation

 The field of rehabilitation psychology arose from the multiple schools of thought that were present or emerged in the first half of the 20th century.
 The founders of the Division of Rehabilitation Psychology and the scholars who sought to understand the psychology of disability are the foundation upon which our specialty was built.
 Their scholarly writing provides a historical context for how the field conceptualizes issues today.

-The board of directors of the Foundation for Rehabilitation Psychology thought that current students and professionals in the field might find interest in some of the early writings of the psychologists who became the foundation for Rehabilitation Psychology.
-As a service to rehabilitation psychologists, board members will periodically highlight published work by these psychologists.
+The board of directors of the Foundation for Rehabilitation Psychology thought that current students and professionals in the field might find interest in some of the early writings of the psychologists whose writings have provided the theoretical underpinning for the specialty of rehabilitation psychology.
+As a service to the field, board members will periodically highlight published work by these rehabilitation psychology pioneers .
 For those interested in reading the original publication, PDF links are posted below.
 We hope to strengthen the field by linking the present with our rich past.